ralro18/df-s/README.md

 ```
 sudo pacman -S stow git
 ```
+## Some packages to complete the install.
-## As part of these dot files I have included a fast and efficient way to install all of the packages I have, you can install them with the following command.
+As part of these dot files I have included a fast and efficient way to install all of the packages I have, you can install them with the following command.
 You will probably want to install yay and ttf-ms-fonts.
 ```
 sudo pacman -S --needed - < pk.txt
 ```